 “We wanted BladeStop here from the get-go, we wanted to have the safest possible kit from day one to make sure that the people really understood we took it seriously and we could in-bed it in our processes from day one.
 We like to see this facility as an opportunity to have a centre of excellence for people process and technology.
 We’re going to do that with this BladeStop technology, we’ve been able to get in here and prove it in a very large scale operation and with that information we will be now be able to take that and expand into the other sites and that can only be good for people, our business and Woolworths.”
 Andrew Condell – Plant Manager

 BladeStop™ is available worldwide and is uniquely designed to reduce risks of serious injury by mechanically stopping the bandsaw blade when the unit senses that a person has come in contact with the blade.

 BladeStop is available in two sensing methods.
-Upon sensing contact with the operator, the blade stops operating within 9 milliseconds.
+Upon sensing contact with the operator, the blade is stopped.
 This can be a huge difference between having just a small skin cut or an amputated finger.